Rohan2035/TodoApplication/README.md

 # TodoApplication
 This is a Todo Application.
-It is made using Springboot and Bootstrap, it's my first learning project from springboot 😊
+It is made using Springboot and Bootstrap, it's my first learning project from springboot😊
 <br>
 <a href="https://www.in28minutes.com/">I did this project from the springboot course by in28Minutes(Ranga Karanam)</a>